Mesbah-Group/Mesbah-APPJ/Software/README.md

 # Code for running APPJ experiments

+*Note: This README assumes that you have already read `../Documentation/APPJ_communication.md` to set up your device to work with the setup.*

 This code depends on running the code with all devices connected and within a proper Python environment with appropriate dependencies installed.
 It is highly recommended to install the dependencies within a virtual environment.
 This repository comes with support for `conda` environments or self-made environments.

 ## Via conda